David E. Belfort, Partner

 (MELA).
 Mr. Belfort is currently serving a three year term as MELA’s representative on the Joint Bar Committee on Judicial Appointments that reviews, evaluates, votes and reports on the qualifications of individuals under consideration for all judicial appointments – including clerk-magistrates – to all courts of the Commonwealth.
 The Joint Bar Committee on Judicial Appointments is one of the last layers of review in the judicial nominating process and works to ensure that candidates for tenure positions are both qualified and competent.

-Attorney Belfort has a longstanding commitment to MELA and is its immediate past president, serving from 2012 to 2014.
+Attorney Belfort has a longstanding commitment to MELA and served as its president from 2012 to 2014.
 Prior to his election as president, Mr. Belfort also served MELA as vice president from 2011 to 2012.
 In 2012, Mr. Belfort also served as a member of the Massachusetts Commission Against Discrimination Committee to Propose Draft Disability Regulations.

 Mr. Belfort is an active member of the Massachusetts Bar Association